yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Rogue/Overview.rst

 For more information about OpenGL\ |reg| ES see :doc:`../Common/OpenGL_ES`.

-These devices do not utilize static memory carveouts.
+These devices do not use static memory carve-outs.
 The only reservations made in device tree are for control registers.
-Memory is instead dynamically allocated at runtime depending on the task and will scale accordingly.
-Buffers are allocated from CMA and other runtime memory allocations are made from standard pages.
+Memory is instead dynamically allocated at runtime depending on the task and will scale as needed.
+Scanout buffers come from the Contiguous Memory Allocation (CMA) pool.
+Other runtime memory allocations are from standard pages.
 See the kernel module memory management subsystem for more information.

 .. note::